Summary

 netsh interface portproxy add v4tov4 listenport=3000 listenaddress=0.0.0.0 connectport=3000 connectaddress=172.28.160.2

-Once you have your development environment set up perfectly, back it up.
+Once the development environment has been configured satisfactorily, it should be backed up.
 WSL2 distributions can be exported and imported as tar files:

 # Export your WSL2 distro (from PowerShell)